 What information do I need to consider to opt-out my European patent?

-• As the UPC will have jurisdiction over European patents in R-MS, this has the potential to affect the patent rights that have been licensed.
+- As the UPC has jurisdiction over European patents in R-MS, this has the potential to affect the patent rights that have been licensed.
 Licensees, even exclusive licensees, have no automatic right to be involved in the decision of whether the patent rights should be opted-out.
 Absent any agreement to the contrary, patent owners, could make their own decision on whether or not to opt-out.

 How can opt-outs be challenged before the UPC?